jobjo/jobjo.github.io/_posts/2018-01-28-implicit-functors.md

 eval `opam config env`
 {% endhighlight %}

-As a first stop, we'll take a look at functors, that is the *functor pattern* and not module functors.
+At first we'll take a look at functors, that is the *functor pattern* and not module functors.
 A functor, as inspired by the Haskell type class, can be represented in OCaml by a module signature: